1-12 of 12

 Provides civil legal advice and/or representation for youth ages 12-24, who are homeless or at risk of homelessness.

-Legal Counsel for Youth and Children (LCYC)'s Youth Homelessness Program provides free legal services for young people between ages 12-24 who are experiencing homelessness or housing instability.
-LCYC can help with:
+Provides free civil legal services for youth and young adults between ages 12-24 who are experiencing homelessness or housing instability.

 Categories